• Skip to primary navigation

 Chicken stock:

 • Place the chicken parts into a large soup pot.
-Add the onion, carrot, celeriac or celery sticks, bay leaves, all-spice corns, and 2 liters/ 8 ยฝ cups water.
+Add the onion, carrot, celeriac or celery sticks, bay leaves, allspice corns, and 2 liters/ 8 ½ cups water, some salt, and pepper.
 Bring to a slow simmer.

 • Simmer for about 30 minutes for the breasts and 40-50 minutes for the legs (check to see if they are cooked through).